kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 1. A node drain controller starts draining a node Z and makes it unschedulable.
 2. The node drain controller creates an EvictionRequest for the only pod p-1 of application P to evict it from a node.
-It sets the `requester.evictionrequest.coordination.k8s.io/name_nodemaintenance.k8s.io` finalizer on the EvictionRequest.
+It sets the`nodemaintenance.k8s.io` value to the `.spec.requesters`.
 3. The descheduling controller notices that the pod p-1 is running in the wrong zone.
 It wants to create an EvictionRequest for this pod, but the EvictionRequest already exists.
-It sets the `requester.evictionrequest.coordination.k8s.io/name_descheduling.avalanche.io` finalizer on the EvictionRequest.
+It sets the `descheduling.avalanche.io` value to the `.spec.requesters`.
 4. The eviction request controller designates Actor B as the next interceptor by updating `.status.activeInterceptorClass`.
 5. Actor B updates the EvictionRequest status and also sets